The Historic City of Coimbra

 What really caught our attention though, and the primary reason we made the trip, was the Baroque Library on the campus of the university.
 Because really, when I read about a library that was built between 1717 – 1728 and houses something along the lines of 40,000 books which are – in part – protected by bats (bats eat moths) it’s just something I’ve got to see, sans the bats of course.

 The Nobel Floor is divided in to three rooms and if I remember correctly the rooms house books for Civil Law, Religious Law and Medicine.
 The books on the shelves are wonderful and can still be checked out.
 But, alas, not by the average citizen.
-Persons who are allowed to view the books must submit a request and the book will be taken from the Baroque Library to the General Library where it can be viewed.
+Persons who are allowed to view the books must submit a request.
+The book will be taken from the Baroque Library to the General Library where it can be viewed.
 I’m guessing you’ve got to be somebody who plays in the big leagues to get your hands on one of the books.
 Imagine how fragile each centuries old page must be.

 As part of our package tour, we also visited the chapel, a few rooms of the palace and we took an interesting – albeit somewhat creepy – tour of the university’s science museum which housed hundreds of species of preserved animals and assorted creatures that go bump in the night.
 The historic scientific instruments were actually quite interesting to see though.